serverless/serverless/docs/providers/openwhisk/cli-reference/invoke.md

 ## Options
 - `--function` or `-f` The name of the function in your service that you want to invoke. **Required**.
-- `--stage` or `-s` The stage in your service you want to invoke your function in.
-- `--region` or `-r` The region in your stage that you want to invoke your function in.
 - `--data` or `-d` String data to be passed as an event to your function.
 By default data is read from standard input.
 - `--path` or `-p` The path to a json file with input data to be passed to the invoked function.
 This path is relative to the root directory of the service.
 - `--type` or `-t` The type of invocation.
 Either `RequestResponse`, `Event` or `DryRun`.
 Default is `RequestResponse`.